brown9804/ML_Introduction/_docs/ref/2_High_Level/[notes]-3_ML_PerfA.md

 ### 3. Specific Model - Perfomance Analysis:

+Black-Box Models for interpreting your models regarding feature importance:

 `Generalised Linear Models`:
 > Generalised Linear Models (GLM’s) are all based on the following principle: